 Recently issued Reports of Interest (to view report, if available, please click on title)

 Audit of F‑35 Ready‑For‑Issue Spare Parts and Sustainment Performance Incentive Fees

 This audit determined that the DoD did not receive Ready‑For‑Issue (RFI) F‑35 Joint Strike Fighter (F-35) spare parts according to contract requirements, that the DoD paid performance incentive fees on sustainment contracts based on inflated and unverified F‑35A aircraft availability hours.
 RFI means that the spare parts are ready for aircraft maintenance personnel to install on the aircraft, and have an Electronic Equipment Logbook assigned, which includes information such as part history and remaining life (hours).
 Spare parts without a logbook are considered non-RFI.
 As a result of the deficiencies, the DoD received non‑RFI spare parts and has spent up to $303 million since 2015 in labor costs on manual processes to make the non-RFI parts usable.
 In addition, the audit concluded that the DoD will continue to pay up to $55 million annually for labor cost to correct non‑RFI spare parts until resolved.
-Furthermore, by using manual processes to mitigate the delivery of non-RFI spare parts, rather than addressing the problem, the DoD could create life and safety concerns for aircrew members, if the flight hours on a critical safety part are manually tracked incorrectly and that spare part is flown beyond its useful life.
+Furthermore, by using manual processes to mitigate the delivery of non-RFI spare parts, rather than addressing the problem, the DoD could create life and safety concerns for aircrew members, if the flight hours on a critical safety part are manual tracked incorrectly and that spare part is flown beyond its useful life.

 Evaluation of DoD Efforts to Combat Trafficking in Persons in Kuwait